building from below: the ideas of paulo freire

 According to shocking information obtained by The Commune, union activists, with cleaning companies organised with UNISON (SOAS), RMT (LUL) and UNITE (Mitie and Lancaster) – are in the pay of the bosses!

 This is of course a pack of lies, nevertheless it is a disgusting lie being officially circulated, in writing by a senior full-time official of UNITE, Jose Vallejo Villa un-elected organiser responsible for cleaners.
-Read the rest of this entry »
+Continue reading “exposed: soas unison, rmt and unite cleaner activists in the pay of the bosses”

 the lewisham bridge primary school occupation